• Back to the Global website

 Maternity Leave

-According to section 71-73 of Employment Rights Act, female employees are entitled to a period of six months' ordinary maternity leave (OML) and six months' additional maternity leave (AML).
-At least two weeks' leave must be taken after a child's birth (compulsory maternity leave) or four weeks' if the mother works in a factory.
-Usually, the earliest leave can start is 11 weeks before the expected week of childbirth.
-Worker must give her employer at least 8 weeks’ notice if she wants to change her return to work date.
+According to sections 71-73 of the Employment Rights Act, female employees are entitled to a period of six months' ordinary maternity leave (OML) and six months' additional maternity leave (AML).
+At least two weeks' leave must be taken after a child's birth (compulsory maternity leave) or four weeks if the mother works in a factory.
+Usually, the earliest leave that can start is 11 weeks before the expected week of childbirth.
+The worker must give her employer at least 8 weeks’ notice if she wants to change her return to work date.

 Income

 A woman's usual terms and conditions of employment continue throughout Ordinary and Additional maternity leave, except remuneration.
 Remuneration is replaced by Statutory Maternity Pay (SMP).
-SMP is paid for up to 39 weeks at a rate of 90 per cent of normal pay for the first six weeks, followed by a flat rate of £151.20 a week (or 90% of their normal weekly pay if lower) for a further 33 weeks.
+SMP is paid for up to 39 weeks at a rate of 90% of normal pay for the first six weeks, followed by a flat rate of £187.18 a week (or 90% of their normal weekly pay if lower) for a further 33 weeks.
 Some employers offer enhanced contractual maternity pay.
 The remaining 13 weeks of maternity leave are unpaid.
-To claim SMP, worker must tell her employer, 28 days before she decides to start maternity leave, that she is pregnant and will be off work because of the birth.
-The employer may want to see a medical certificate (a MATB1) and worker must show it to the employer.
+To claim SMP, a worker must tell her employer, 28 days before she decides to start maternity leave, that she is pregnant and will be off work because of the birth.
+The employer may want to see a medical certificate (a MATB1), and the worker must show it to the employer.

-Source: §2-6 of The Statutory Maternity Pay (General) Regulations after amendment & The Maternity; Parental Leave Regulations 1999
+Source: §2-6 of The Statutory Maternity Pay (General) Regulations after amendment & The Maternity and Parental Leave Regulations 1999

 Free Medical Care